Local Haunts (Influx Press, 2025)

 Late last year, I became obsessed with visiting a certain item in the British Museum.
 Deliberately choosing to work in or near Bloomsbury, I would often wander into the building in between working, making my way straight to one of the room’s (on the right of the building) with a confidence and determination that clearly unnerved my various tourist companions.
 I would stride into the … Continue reading Responses: John Dee’s Obsidian Mirror

-I’ve written extensively about Derek Jarman’s short super-8 film, Journey To Avebury; one of his earliest experiments in film that channels so much of the genii loci of English landscapes, ubiquitous in the more interesting of English arts.
-His walk through the Wiltshire landscape after the intense stint of work on the sets for Ken Russell’s The Devils (1971) seems to have had a larger … Continue reading Responses: Derek Jarman’s Landscape Paintings
+One of Derek Jarman’s first short super-8 film was the haunting A Journey to Avebury.
+Early evidence that Jarman was interested in the genii loci of English landscapes, his walk through the Wiltshire landscape, after the intense stint of work on the sets for Ken Russell’s The Devils (1971), had a larger influence upon him than the singular short film belies.
+The ancient landscape generated a whole range minimalist paintings … Continue reading Responses: Derek Jarman’s Avebury